-1 This section would criminalize distribution of RU486.
+This section would criminalize distribution of RU486.
 Because even if the existence of a baby can't be proved absolutely, the law criminalizes mere intent.

-2 Since this is a model defense for a case which has not yet occurred, this section, stating what has happened in the case so far, is of
+Since this is a model defense for a case which has not yet occurred, this section, stating what has happened in the case so far, is of course fiction.
+However, it contains elements from past cases, and may be prophetic.

 The Iowa Legislature outlawed abortion in January of its 2019 session.
 Iowa's governor signed the bill on Sunday, January 22, the 46th anniversary of Roe v.
 Wade.
 Iowa's law was immediately enjoined from taking effect by a single federal judge.
 In his expedited ruling, the judge did not address the defense for Iowa's law embedded in section (a).
-He instead refuted arguments Iowa had not made, that were unrelated to Iowa's actual defense, about what he called "religious" statements made by some lawmakers during the legislature's deliberations.3
+He instead refuted arguments Iowa had not made, that were unrelated to Iowa's actual defense, about what he called "religious" statements made by some lawmakers during the legislature's deliberations.

-In expedited action, the 8th Circuit Court of Appeals ruled on October 24, 2019, leaving the deadline for Iowa's petition before SCOTUS to fall on the 47th Anniversary of Roe v.
+In expedited action, the 8th Circuit Court of Appeals ruled on October 24, 2020, leaving the deadline for Iowa's petition before SCOTUS to fall on the 48th Anniversary of Roe v.
 Wade.